lucho1/CronosEngine/docs/README.md

 # CronosEngine
 <p align="center">
-  <b>Cronos Engine</b> is a 3D Game Engine based on OpenGL and made by 2 students -[Lucho Suaya](https://github.com/lucho1) and [Roger Leon](https://github.com/rleonborras)- of the Degree in Videogames Design and Development of Universitat Politecnica de Catalunya for the Videogames Engines subject of 3rd course.
+  <b>Cronos Engine</b> is a 3D Game Engine based on OpenGL and made by 2 students <a href="https://github.com/lucho1">Lucho Suaya</a> and <a href="https://github.com/rleonborras">Roger Leon</a> of the Degree in Videogames Design and Development of Universitat Politecnica de Catalunya for the Videogames Engines subject of 3rd course.
 </p>

 ![](res/Cronos_Engine_Logo.png?style=centerme)